dourolabs/fogo-docs/src/user-guides/integrating-fogo-sessions.md

 ### `<SessionButton />`

-The `<SessionButton />` component adds a button to the page which enables users to connect to the app using Sessions.
+The `<SessionButton />` component adds a button to the page which enables users to connect to the app using Fogo Sessions.
 When connected, the button opens a panel that allows users to see and interact with their wallet balances, and to manage, extend, or clear the session.

 The component accepts the following props: